Our Development Pipeline

-Dual Agonist Program - Cancer, Cancer-related Anorexia and Weight Loss
+High-Potency GCPR Agonist Program - Cancer-related Anorexia and Weight Loss

-ART27.13 is a clinic-ready, potent, peripherally restricted CB1/CB2 synthetic agonist.
-Existing clinical data with ART27.13 suggests meaningful potential for the treatment of cancer-related anorexia and weight loss (cachexia).
+ART27.13 is a clinic-ready, potent, peripherally restricted dual synthetic agonist.
+Existing clinical data with ART27.13 suggests meaningful potential for the treatment of cancer-related anorexia and weight loss.

-CBD Composition Program - PTSD, IBD, Rare Diseases
+Proprietary Cocrystal Program - PTSD, IBD, Stroke, Rare Diseases

-Our team and scientific collaborators discovered a novel composition of cannabidiol (CBD) that has demonstrated superior pharmaceutical properties compared to existing formulations.
+Our team and scientific collaborators discovered a novel cocrystal composition that has anti-inflammatory and neuroprotectant activities.
 We are pursuing development of ART12.11 for multiple indications, including PTSD and inflammatory bowel diseases (e.g., Colitis and Crohn’s), as well as rare diseases.

 FABP5 Inhibitor Program - Cancer, Inflammation and Pain

-Through an exclusive agreement and in collaboration with The Research Foundation of the State University of New York Stony Brook, we are developing a Fatty Acid Binding Protein 5 (FABP5) inhibitor to modulate the endocannabinoid system for the treatment of cancer, inflammation, and pain.
+Through an exclusive agreement and in collaboration with The Research Foundation of the State University of New York Stony Brook, we are developing a Fatty Acid Binding Protein 5 (FABP5) inhibitor for the treatment of cancer, inflammation, and pain.

-Fatty Acid Binding Proteins have been identified as intracellular transporters for the endocannabinoid anandamide (AEA), a neurotransmitter produced in the brain that binds to CB1 and CB2 receptors.
-Inhibition of FABP5 will lead to higher levels of AEA and may have significant potential in treating pain.
+Fatty Acid Binding Proteins have been identified as intracellular transporters for the endocannabinoid anandamide (AEA), a neurotransmitter produced in the brain.
+Inhibition of FABP5 is expected to lead to higher levels of AEA and may have significant potential in treating pain.
 Animal studies have demonstrated that elevated levels of endocannabinoids can result in beneficial pharmacological effects on stress, pain, and inflammation, and may ease the effects of drug withdrawal.